zoby35/backstage-plugins/site/docs/plugins/kubernetes-ingestor/backend/configure.md

       publishPhase:
         # Base URLs of Git servers you want to allow publishing to
         allowedTargets: ['github.com', 'gitlab.com']
-        # What to publish to. currently supports github, gitlab, bitbucket, and YAML (provides a link to download the file)
+        # What to publish to. currently supports github, gitlab, bitbucket, bitbucketCloud and YAML (provides a link to download the file)
         target: github
         git:
           # Follows the backstage standard format which is github.com?owner=<REPO OWNER>&repo=<REPO NAME>